hello-world-gitops/.github/profile/README.md

 The reference architecture has 3 OpenShift clusters: Dev, Stage, and Hub.
 Dev and Stage host development and staging applications respectively.
 Hub hosts ACM and manages the Dev and Stage clusters.
-Additionally Hub should be used to host other shared applications (think artifact registry, container registry, secret server, etc.).
+Additionally, Hub should be used to host other shared applications (think artifact registry, container registry, secret server, etc.).

 **NOTE:** To keep this project smaller, I elected to only feature a dev and stage environment.
 Additional environments could be implemented following the same pattern that dev and stage use.